daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 The Aurora hardware and software storage system is able to provide full fault tolerance at various levels of reduendancy depedending on the component.
 * Power
-  * ALCF has a dual-feed from Commerial and UPS allowing either feed to fail but the system to continue operating.
+  * ALCF has a dual-feed from Commerial and UPS power allowing either feed to fail but the system to continue operating.
   * Storage servers have 2+1 power supplies allowing a single power supply failure on any server, or rack PDU failure.
 * Networking
   * Each storage server is connected to two different switches, however, each DAOS engine is connected to a single NIC.
 If a NIC fails, the IO engine is unreachable and the system must reconstruct from another server.